kbeduhn/asteroids/README.md

 5. Verify Installation
   - Windows & Mac: python --version
-    - If a version appears in the output, you have python (e.g., Python 3.13.14) and can proceed to the "Navigate to the Directory" step below.
+    - If a version appears in the output, you have python (e.g., Python 3.13.14) and can proceed to the "Confirm that Pip is Installed" step below.
     - If not, you did not successfully install python and will need to try again.

-6. Confirm that Pip is installed.
+6. Confirm that Pip is Installed
   - Windows PowerShell: pip --version
   - Windows Command Prompt: python -m pip --version
   - Mac Terminal: pip3 --version